cronical/budget_dance/docs/deployment.md

 This is barely working.

-Using python distribution manager with setuptools backend.
+Using python distribution manager (pdm) with setuptools backend.

+Set version manually, in `pyproject.toml`

 Invoke with `pdm build`.